felixlephuoc/Stock-Price-Prediction-LSTM/README.md

 [786.14, 786.9, 794.02, 806.15, 806.65, 804.79, 807.91, 806.36, 807.88, 804.61, 806.07, 802.175, 805.02, 819.31,823.87, 835.67, 832.15, 823.31, 802.32, 796.79]
 ```

-## 2. Format the dataset
+## 2. Format the dataset <a name="format_dataset"></a>

 In order to feed in the machine-learning models, the input data needs to be in the form of multiple observations with a number of feature size.
 Since timeseries data is mono-dimensional array, we don't have a such pre-defined length.
-Therfore, instead of varying the number of features, we will change the number of observations, maintaining a constant feature size.
+Therefore, instead of varying the number of features, we will change the number of observations, maintaining a constant feature size.
 Each observation represents a temporal window of the timeseries, and by sliding the window of one position on the right, we create another observation.
 Here is the code to do so (still in `tools.py` script):

 ```python